maxmahlke/ssos/docs/instructions.rst

     SKYBOT_PMRA - Predicted PM in RA
     SKYBOT_PMDEC - Predicted PM in Dec
     SKYBOT_NUMBER - SkyBoT match number
-    X_IMAGE - position of source in exposure in X in pixel Y_IMAGE - position of source in exposure in Y in pixel AWIN_IMAGE - Semi-major axis of fitted source ellipse in pixel
+    SKYBOT_DELTARA - Residual of observed and predicted RA in arcsecond SKYBOT_DELTADEC - Residual of observed and predicted Dec in arcsecond X_IMAGE - position of source in exposure in X in pixel Y_IMAGE - position of source in exposure in Y in pixel AWIN_IMAGE - Semi-major axis of fitted source ellipse in pixel